 When I get stuck in my thinking, my writing doesn’t flow.
 I start thinking about how so and so would write this.
 Should I do this, should I do that.

 But when I notice that it’s my thinking, I let it be.
 I share what I have to say, and that’s that.
-You don’t have to be perfect when you share your truth, because you’re transmitting a feeling.
+You don’t have to be perfect when you share your truth, because you’re transmitting a feeling, an experience.

 The words are on the surface.
 The feeling is below the surface.

 When you read these words, you get a sense of something.
 There’s an aroma.
 A feeling that I transmit.